Travel To Greece From USA : Can I Travel To Greece?

 How to Reach Greece and Move Around?

 The best transportation mode of traveling to Greece from the US is by air.
-The USA's popular flights to Greece include British Airways, Delta, Lufthansa, American Airlines, Major Airline, Air Canada, and more.
-These airline carriers are offering flexible and convenient cancellation policies.
+The USA's popular flights to Greece include British Airways, Delta, Lufthansa, American Airlines, Major Airlines, Air Canada, and more.
+In addition, these airline carriers offer flexible and convenient cancellation policies.

-Some airline carriers, like American Airlines, can help you reach Greece within 9-10 hours from the USA.
+Some airlines, like American Airlines, can help you reach Greece within 9-10 hours from the USA.
 However, this flight may include multiple stops.
-There are over 20 non-stop flights as well within the range of $500-700.
+In addition, there are over 20 non-stop flights as well within the range of $500-700.

 US citizens are allowed entry regardless of origin.
-However, the ban on Schengen and the EU area still holds, and non-US citizens won't be allowed to come back without a valid reason.
+However, the ban on Schengen and the EU area still holds, and non-US citizens won't be allowed to return without a valid reason.